 Address: 2105 Circle Drive W, Spirit Lake, IA 51360

 Corner Lanes is a date night mainstay for locals and a change of pace from the waterfront activities of the Iowa Great Lakes.
-Perfect for a solo evening or the entire family, the bowling alley boasts 12 lanes and all the necessary rentals to make for an enjoyable evening.
+Perfect for a solo evening or the entire family, the bowling alley boasts 12 lanes and all the necessary rentals for an enjoyable evening.

 Corner Lanes also has a bar and grill serving burgers and buckets of beer.
 There is even a full-service breakfast restaurant next door.